domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There's pork chop in every beer. --J.W. (personal conversation)

-I tell you, you all won't find another [wo]man like me. --Lipscomb, in a film by Les Blank (American Filmmaker) titled, "A Well Spent Life"
+I tell you, you all won't find another [wo]man like me. --Lipscomb, in a film by Les Blank (American Filmmaker) titled, "A Well Spent Life" (aka "There are no other [wo]men like me." --Werner Herzog, German Film Director, paraphrasing the Les Blank film)